I'm a composer, multimedia artist and researcher. I spend roughly half my time making new things and the other half taking stuff apart.

-A lot of my musical career is spent tinkering.
-From classical scores to film soundtracks, I like to experiment with the sonic qualities of everyday objects.
-I've composed pieces for sampled cattle auctioneers, sound designed car commercials using blenders, and rigged up tightropes with electromagnets, treating them like oversized guitar strings.
+A lot of my creative career is spent tinkering.
+I make music with BIT, a band that experiments with the sonic qualities of everyday objects.
+I've also composed pieces for sampled cattle auctioneers, sound designed car commercials using blenders, and rigged up tightropes with electromagnets, treating them like oversized guitar strings.
+I've written music, built installations, and designed experiences for the New Museum, the American Museum of Natural History, Google, Nike, and Facebook, and have received accolades from Cannes, Cleveland International Film Festival, and many others.

 Vanessa Grasing, songwriter, vocalist